seriema/angular-apimock/README.md

 ### Why would I want to reroute my API calls?
 Sometimes you don't have control over the API.
 It could be down for some reason, or it might not have been developed yet.
 ApiMock allows you as a frontend developer to continue working on the UI without changing any code.
 It's also helpful in figuring out what your API actually _should_ have as you can play around with your static JSON and then have it serve the role as documentation for backend developers.

+### Isn't this the same as `$httpBackend`?
+No, but it works in a similar fashion: it routes HTTP calls.
+Our initial implementation of apiMock used `$httpBackend` but then it would route _all_ AJAX requests and we only wanted to route API calls.
+A difference that's noticed when Angular tries to get HTML templates for directives, or if you try to load an image through AJAX. `$httpBackend` is for unit testing, `apiMock` is for the actual webpage.

 ## Contribute